 UC San Diego Health offers:

-- Lose-dose rate (LDR) brachytherapy for prostate cancer.
+Low-dose rate (LDR) brachytherapy for prostate cancer.
 The approach protects sensitive surrounding tissue from damage by inserting tiny permanent radioactive seeds into the prostate.
+(We offer other radiation therapy options for prostate cancer, too.)
 LDR techniques are also used to treat cancers of the eye while sparing vision.
-Eye plaque radiotherapy is an outpatient procedure performed at UC San Diego Health's Shiley Eye Center.
+Eye plaque radiotherapy is an outpatient procedure performed at UC San Diego Health's Shiley Eye Institute.

-- High-dose rate (HDR) techniques for breast cancer.
+High-dose rate (HDR) techniques for breast cancer.
 The approach uses high-activity radioactive sources (such as iridium-192).
 The procedures last only minutes and can be precisely adjusted to customize dose distributions to an individual's anatomy and tumor.
 HDR is performed at a special suite at Moores Cancer Center and is particularly appropriate for older adults or those with multiple medical problems.
-The types of HDR techniques we use to treat breast cancer include: partial breast irradiation, AccuBoost, Contura, Mammosite and SAVI.
-Learn more about our radiation therapy for breast cancer.
+The types of HDR techniques we use to treat breast cancer include: partial breast irradiation, AccuBoost, Contura, MammoSite and SAVI.
+(We offer other radiation therapy options for breast cancer, too.)

 - Electronic brachytherapy with Xoft for non-melanoma skin cancers, most commonly basal cell and squamous cell cancers